HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Experiments

-We conclude this analysis by formulating hypotheses based on a notion of \emph{efficiency} for airline trips.
+We now formulate hypotheses based on a notion of \emph{efficiency} for airline trips.
 We measure efficiency as the ratio of the distance between source and destination, $d(A,C)$, with the actual flight distance, $d(A,B) + d(B,C)$.
-Using this measure, a straight line between airports A, B and C would have a maximum efficiency of 1, while a low efficiency trip implies that the actual flight distance is much larger than the straight line distance between the origin and destination.
+Using this measure, a straight line between airports A, B and C has maximum efficiency of 1, while a low efficiency trip implies that the actual flight distance is much larger than the straight line distance between the origin and destination.
 We hypothesize that highly efficient paths are over-represented, while inefficient paths are under-represented in the data.
-The bottom left plot of \cref{fig:rel-dist-overrep} shows a large peak in the fraction of under-represented paths at very low efficiency, then a steady decrease in under-represented paths as efficiency increases.
-In the bottom right figure we see that after return flights are accounted for (peak at efficiency 0), the fraction of over-represented paths increases monotonically with efficiency.
+The middle plot of \cref{fig:rel-dist-overrep} shows a large peak in the fraction of under-represented paths at very low efficiency, then a steady decrease in under-represented paths as efficiency increases.
+In the right hand plot we see that after return flights are accounted for (peak at efficiency 0), the fraction of over-represented paths increases monotonically with efficiency.
 These results indicate that more efficient paths are indeed more likely to be over-represented, and that the more efficient a path is, the less likely it is to be under-represented.